Kansans claim millions on state's unclaimed property site

-Thousands of people found unclaimed property on the state's Christmas Cash website.
+Thousands of people found unclaimed property on the state's

 Where's Shane? traveled to Topeka on Thursday to see how where the unclaimed property is stored and how Kansans get money and items they may have left behind.